 S.6.2.
-Location of Marking Information. - Scales that are not permanently attached to an indicating element, and for which the load-receiving element is the only part of the weighing/load-receiving element visible after installation, may have the marking information required in G-S.1. of the General Code and S.6. of the Scales Code located in an area that is accessible only through the use of a tool; provided that the information is easily accessible (e.g., the information may appear on the junction box under an access plate).
+Location of Marking Information. - Scales that are not permanently attached to an indicating element, and for which the load-receiving element is the only part of the weighing/load-receiving element visible after installation, may have the marking information required in Section 1.10.
+General Code, G-S.1.
+Identification and Section 2.20.
+Scales Code, S.6.
+Marking Requirements located in an area that is accessible only through the use of a tool; provided that the information is easily accessible (e.g., the information may appear on the junction box under an access plate).
 The identification information for these scales shall be located on the weighbridge (load-receiving element) near the point where the signal leaves the weighing element or beneath the nearest access cover.

-- S.6.3.
-Scales, Main Elements, and Components of Scales or Weighing Systems.
-Scales, main elements of scales when not contained in a single enclosure for the entire scale, load cells for which Certificates of Conformance (CC) have been issued under the National Type Evaluation Program, and other equipment necessary to a weighing system, but having no metrological effect on the weighing system, shall be marked as specified in Table S.6.3.a.
+S.6.3.
+Scales, Main Elements, and Components of Scales or Weighing Systems. - Scales, main elements of scales when not contained in a single enclosure for the entire scale, load cells for which Certificates of Conformance (CC) have been issued under the National Type Evaluation Program (NTEP), and other equipment necessary to a weighing system, but having no metrological effect on the weighing system, shall be marked as specified in Table S.6.3.a.
 Marking Requirements and explained in the accompanying notes in Table S.6.3.b.
 Notes for Table S.6.3.a.
-(Added 1990) - S.6.4.
-Railway Track Scales.
-A railway track scale shall be marked with the maximum capacity of each section of the load-receiving element of the scale.
-Such marking shall be accurately and conspicuously presented on, or adjacent to, the identification or nomenclature plate that is attached to the indicating element of the scale.
-The nominal capacity of a scale with more than two sections shall not exceed twice its rated section capacity.
-The nominal capacity of a two-section scale shall not exceed its rated section capacity\.[\Nonretroactive as of January 1, 2002]